GaryZ700/Haskell_Blog/blog1.md

 ## Data Types

 Custom data types can be defined in Haskell via the type command.
 For the sake of brevity in this post, I will only discuss how to create aliases for alreadly existing types.
 In order to create an alias for the <code>double</code> data type the following code can be used: <code>type FloatAlias = Float</code>.
 All type names must start with a capital name otherwise the complier will raise an error, and this procedure can be applied to any data type in Haskell to create an alias.
-A more in depth discussion on custom data types will be presented in a later blog post.

 ## Functions